 Lesson 1 for Audience: No matter what your sexual orientation, you DO NOT grab a dancer, ever!
 Let me be clear if I wasn’t already.
 It is not funny at all, and not ok even if it is woman to woman, ever!
 So disrespectful!

-2. I was dancing with a few elderly men at another restaurant, we were having a great time and they seemed sweet and harmless like most of the elderly clients I have had the pleasure of dancing with over the years.
-All of a sudden as I was doing a slow turn I feel a pinch on my glute area.
+2. I was dancing with a few elderly men at another restaurant, we were having a great time, and they seemed sweet and harmless, like most of the elderly clients I have had the pleasure of dancing with over the years.
+All of a sudden as I was doing a slow turn, I felt a pinch on my glute area.
 Really?
-I MARCHED to the d.j. and manager that night and told them to kick the entire table out, and they did.
+I MARCHED to the DJ. and manager that night and told them to kick the entire table out, and they did.

 Lesson 2: Age is deceiving.
 No matter how old or young a client may be, never be too comfortable in the notion that it makes them “harmless” if they are in their golden years.

-3. Very recently I was working with a D.J. at an event and my clients designated body guard for me (yes my clients are that awesome) was already warning me upon arrival that she was annoyed with the D.J. as he was drinking and seemed tipsy!
-Of course I said “no problem “and had her pass my cd along to the D.J. to be safe.
+3. Very recently, I was working with a D.J. at an event, and my client’s designated bodyguard for me (yes, my clients are that awesome) was already warning me upon arrival that she was annoyed with the D.J. as he was drinking and seemed tipsy!
+Of course,e I said “no problem “and had her pass my CD along to the D.J. to be safe.

-The guest took a step aside and I went next to the D.J.
+The guest took a step aside, and I went next to the D.J.
 The D.J. extends his hand out with the camera to take the selfie and right after the flash I feel a major butt squeeze.
-I look at the D.J. and said “excuse me that was not ok”.
-The guest I assume did not see this happen, as before I could unleash the latina FIRE in me the guest began asking me if he can book me for a future event.
-I tell the guest to give me a moment as I need to find my client and explain a little something to her and get my business card for him (my excuse to leave).
+I looked at the D.J. and said, “Excuse me, that was not ok”.
+The guest, I assume, did not see this happen, as before I could unleash the Latina FIRE in me, the guest began asking me if he could book me for a future event.
+I tell the guest to give me a moment as I need to find my client and explain a little something to her, and get my business card for him (my excuse to leave).

 Lesson 3: Never let your guard down with another “event professional”.
-This D.J. was drinking on the job and the client later tells me he became drunk and after further hearing my account will make sure he is never hired again where they live.
+This D.J. was drinking on the job, and the client later tells me he became drunk, and after further hearing my account,t will make sure he is never hired again where they live.
 Event professional or not, never let your guard down belly dancers.
 Who would have thought the D.J. would be getting drunk at the event!

 Let this be a lesson that should you ever be sexually harassed, never let it go unheard and unaccounted for.
 Ensure restaurant owners promptly kick the party out.
 It doesn’t matter if it is their best table or client, the right thing is for the manager to respect and trust you enough to know that is not to be tolerated and kick them out.
 If not, you should not work there, period.